What Is Deepfake?

 Deeptrace reported that 96% of internet scams were fake pornography, in which the victims’ faces are swapped into faces in videos depicting porn stars engaging in sexually suggestive behavior.
 Famous actors from western countries and Korean singers are most frequently targeted by bad guys.

 In 2017, an account called Deepfakes on Reddit created a small forum on Deepfake porn videos and got viral.
 According to another sales report by Deeptrace, deepfake used in 18+ films has a rate of up to 96% in 2019.

 Deepfake videos are also used in politically motivated campaigns.
 Many fake videos may be released with the aim of leading public opinion and causing confusion.

-In 2018, former President Donald Trump faked a video while he had never made such a statement.
-It distorted the public's view of many politicians and executives.
-Observers are also concerned about the possibility of political manipulation by fake news created from deepfake.
+In 2018, former President Donald Trump faked a video when he had never made such a statement.
+It distorted the public’s view of many politicians and executives.
+Observers are also concerned about the possibility of political manipulation by fake news created by deepfake.

 With the malicious misuse of deepfake technology by individuals, financial fraud is no longer an isolated case.
 How to prevent deepfake from being misused has clearly become a new issue.

 In the technology market, there are many applications and software specialized in creating very famous deepfake videos, such as DeepSwap.ai, DeepFace Lab, FaceApp, etc. If anyone is knowledgeable about the GitHub programming community, anyone can find a lot of deepfake tools there.

 How to Make a Deepfake?